MaxKorlaar/mc-skintools/README.md

 # mc-3dskin
-_Everything in this branch will be periodically uploaded to the testing website_

 This project is also used in the Dynamic Do It Yourself Signatures project.
 For more info, view our Github.